-Brunswick Valley Landcare Incorporated (BVL Inc.) was formed in November 2003 as a non-political, not for profit organisation to help Landcare groups and landholders in the Brunswick catchment develop projects and apply for funds.
-The Brunswick catchment is situated in the Byron Shire local government area.
+Brunswick Valley Landcare Incorporated (BVL) was formed in November 2003 as a non-political, not-for-profit organisation to help Landcare groups and landholders in the Brunswick catchment develop projects and apply for funds.
+We cover the whole of the Byron Shire local government area.

 The role of BVL is summarised by its mission statement:

 to conserve and restore our natural environment from forest to foreshore.

 The need for an umbrella body to support local groups became apparent with the introduction by the New South Wales Government of the Catchment Management Act of 2003.
 This established 13 catchment management authorities across the state including the Northern Rivers Catchment Management Authority, which was responsible for the Brunswick catchment and which administers the Catchment Action Plan.
 (In 2014, the Catchment Management Authorities across NSW merged with the Livestock Health and Pest Authority and certain advisory services of the Department of Primary Industries to form the Local Land Services.
 The North Coast Local Land Services is now responsible for the Northern Rivers Catchment Action Plan).
 By joining together under the BVL umbrella the various volunteer landcare groups in the Brunswick catchment (the locality groups) are able to share costs, particularly public liability insurance, employ professionals, and have an effective interface with the North Coast Local Land Services to negotiate funding.